FOREX-Dollar holds firm against yen, major peers on strong U.S. inflation

 By Daniel Leussink

-TOKYO, July 12 (Reuters) - The dollar rose to a six-month high against the yen and steadied against other major peers on Thursday after U.S. inflation data reaffirmed expectations that the Federal Reserve will hike interest rates two more times this year.
+TOKYO, July 12 (Reuters) - The dollar steadied near a six-month high against the Japanese yen and held firm against its major peers on Thursday after the latest U.S. economic data reaffirmed expectations that the Federal Reserve will hike interest rates two more times this year.

-While financial markets remained vexed by fears of a full-scale Sino-U.S. trade war, investors’ focus was drawn to the slightly stronger-than-expected producer price reading which boosted confidence in the world’s top economy.
+While financial markets remained vexed by risks of a full-scale Sino-U.S. trade war, investors’ focus was drawn to the U.S. Labor Department’s expectation-beating inflation report which boosted confidence in the world’s top economy.

-The dollar firmed 0.3 percent to 112.29 yen after rising as much as 1.3 percent in U.S. trade on Wednesday, breaching the 112-barrier for the first time since Jan.
-10.
+The dollar edged up 0.1 percent, trading at 112.07 yen after breaking through the 112-barrier for the first time since Jan.
+10 in U.S. trade.
+The dollar had gained as much as 1.3 percent on Wednesday to 112.175 yen.

-The dollar’s index against a basket of six major currencies edged up towards a one-week high of 94.769 reached overnight, trading at 94.753.
+The dollar’s index against a basket of six major currencies held firm near a one-week high of 94.769 reached overnight, trading at 94.725.

-Investors were looking U.S. consumer inflation data due at 8:30 a.m. local time (1230 GMT) for further clues on when and how fast the Fed will raise interest rates.

-“The consumer inflation reading could be strong as oil prices have been high, which could lead to more support for the dollar,” said Minori Uchida, chief currency strategist at MUFG Bank.

-“But oil prices have already started to come down, and I don’t think long-term interest rates will rise that much.
-That means I don’t think support for the dollar won’t really continue even if the dollar is bought at first,” he said.
+“The market is reacting to what is known,” said Ayako Sera, market strategist at Sumitomo Mitsui Trust Bank.

+“The world economy is in a decent state and the U.S. economy is extremely strong, which means interest rates will continue to be raised.
+Investors are focusing on signs of the strength of the U.S. economy,” she said.

-The biggest annual increase in 6-1/2 years in June U.S. producer prices, thanks to gains in the cost of services and motor vehicles, set the scene for an upside surprise in the consumer price index numbers.
+U.S. producer prices rose in June, with gains in the cost of services and motor vehicles, leading to the biggest annual increase in 6-1/2 years.

 As the dollar held firm, the euro lacked momentum, trading at $1.1675, edging further off a 3-1/2-week high off $1.17905 touched on Monday.